US regulators sue crypto megaplatform Binance and its CEO - KESQ

 By Allison Morrow, CNN

-Federal regulators sued Binance, the world’s largest cryptocurrency exchange, and its CEO for allegedly violating trading rules.
+Federal regulators sued Binance, the world’s largest cryptocurrency exchange, and its CEO for allegedly violating US trading laws and secretly coaching “VIP” customers on how to evade compliance controls.

 The Commodity Futures Trading Commission, which regulates US derivatives trading, said the company and CEO Changpeng Zhao have circumvented US laws by offering unregistered crypto derivative products to Americans.